 - ADAS (autosomal dominant Alport syndrome)

 ASF Medical Advisory Committee member, Dr. Clifford Kashtan, outlines the varying types of Alport syndrome in this summary article.
+Additionally, Dr. Kashtan summarizes specific gene mutations at this link.

 (X-linked Alport syndrome)